Intrauterine Insemination (IUI)

 In Vitro Fertilization (IVF) Fertility Treatments

 Intrauterine insemination (IUI) and in vitro fertilization (IVF) are two of the most popular infertility treatments.
-Understanding these treatments, their success rates and differences are a great place to begin your conversations with an Eden fertility expert.
+Understanding these treatments and differences are a great place to begin your conversations with a fertility expert.
 Eden fertility centers offer advanced infertility treatment such as IUI & IVF in Newport Beach & Fullerton CA. We use high-tech approach & have extensive clinical experience treating infertility and achieving pregnancy.

 - Complexity.
 IUI refers to a single procedure where sperm is placed directly in the patient’s uterus when she is ovulating.
 IUI may be performed in sync with a woman’s natural cycle or timed with fertility medications to stimulate ovulation.
 The IVF process consists of several stages and requires more than one procedure: first the ovaries are stimulated using a series of fertility medications; second, the patient undergoes egg retrieval in a day procedure under a mild anesthetic; third, the embryos are created and incubated in the lab, and then the embryo transfer into the patient’s uterus.

 - Risk of multiples.
 IUI with fertility medication carries a significant risk of multiple pregnancies, while recent advances in IVF mean that most modern fertility clinics now transfer only one or two embryos per IVF cycle, lowering the risk of multiple pregnancies.

 - Success rates.
 Statistically, IUI has lower success rates than IVF, and the gap widens as women age.

 - IUI with fertility medication: average success rates range from 8-15 percent per cycle for patients under 35.

 - IVF using a woman’s own eggs: average success rates range from 40-45 percent for patients under 35.